micmejia/bible-dump/AMPC/Revelation/Rev 4.md

-Twenty-four other thrones surrounded the throne, and seated on these thrones were twenty-four elders ([^b]the members of the heavenly Sanhedrin), arrayed in white clothing, with crowns of gold upon their heads.
+Twenty-four other thrones surrounded the throne, and seated on these thrones were twenty-four elders (the members of the heavenly Sanhedrin), arrayed in white clothing, with crowns of gold upon their heads.